Niayesh1993/Mobiquity/README.md

 We could implement shared view related classes and themes here.
 Also, we could start our design system here before we make a different module for that.

+## Test Shared Module

+It's hard to import test folder with gradle.
+In this way we can handle it and also with `api` keyword for shared SDKs in test gradle, we avoid some boilerplate as well.

 # Technologies And Decisions
 In this section I'll try to explain reason behind some of my decisions